Do you struggle with growing the revenue of your eCommerce business?

-That’s why in this blog post I have put together a list of the best eCommerce marketing tips that will help you grow your sales in 2017.
+That’s why in this blog post I have put together a list of the best eCommerce marketing tips that will help you grow your sales.

 Only 3% of visitors buy within their first visit on an eCommerce site, according to the Future of Customer Engagement and Commerce.

 They state that people need to visit multiple times in order to buy from you.

 In fact, return visitors are 2.3 times more likely to complete their purchase than first time visitors.

 This means that to maximize your revenue you should focus on finding a way to connect, build relationships and bring back visitors to your website.

 And the best way to do that is to convert your visitors into email subscribers.
 Here’s why: